Kinetic route to helicity-constrained decay: Source-compensated helicity

-A central implication of Section~\ref{sec:Hevol} is that early-time sub-ion interactions are characterized by systematic magnetic helicity depletion, correlated with magnetic energy conversion.
-Equation~\ref{eq:Hevoleqn} provides a natural bookkeeping identity for quantifying this depletion.
-Neglecting boundary fluxes over an interaction interval $t \in [t_0, t_1]$, the change in magnetic helicity is governed by the integrated nonideal source,
+A central implication of Sec.~\ref{sec:Hevol} is that early-time subion interactions are characterized by systematic magnetic-helicity depletion, correlated with magnetic energy conversion.
+Equation~\ref{eq:Hevoleqn} provides a natural bookkeeping identity for quantifying magnetic-helicity change over an interaction interval $t \in [t_0, t_1]$.
+This motivates introducing